lulzzz/lstm-oil-prices/README.md

 In this instance, using Dropout = 0.05 yielded better results.

 Here is a plot of the predicted vs actual price.
 In both instances, we see that the predictions are significantly more volatile than the actual oil prices day-to-day - this is an indication that the model is inducing too much volatility into the predictions when using the 500-day period.

+Therefore, it was chosen to use a 10-day period instead, using Dropout = 0.05.